lszoszk/lszoszk/README.md

 I employ a range of methodologies, including natural language processing (Python), statistics, corpus linguistics, and grounded theory.

-Currently, I am working on <a href="https://lszoszk.github.io/projects/neurorights/">neurorights</a> and develop a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for the UN Treaty Bodies' documents</a>.
+I am currently working on <a href="https://lszoszk.github.io/projects/neurorights/">neurorights</a> and developing a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for the UN Treaty Bodies' documents</a>.

+During the 2024-25 academic year, I’m on a Fulbright scholarship at Columbia University, focusing on mental privacy and speech decoding.